scrabbletank/farhome-rules/rulesdoc.md

 #### Siphon Undead

 You can sense the life force keeping Undead alive.
 On your turn you may spend 5 AP to touch an undead, draining their life force to heal yourself.
-If targeting an unwilling creature they make a Stamina save against your Willpower.
+If targeting an unwilling creature they make a stamina save against your willpower.
 On failure they take 2 wounds in damage and you regain 1 wound of health.

 #### Sleepless
 *Requires proficiency in Exhaustion*